Cotton on Russia probe: No need for special prosecutor at this time

-WASHINGTON - As the Senate Intelligence Committee looks into Russia's attempts to influence the last U.S. election, Sen. Tom Cotton, R-Ark., told Chuck Todd on "Meet The Press" on Sunday that he felt they would be getting "way, way getting ahead of ourselves" to say a special prosecutor was necessary.
+WASHINGTON - As the Senate Intelligence Committee probes Russia's attempts to influence the last U.S. election, Sen. Tom Cotton, R-Ark., told Chuck Todd on "Meet The Press" on Sunday that he felt they would be getting "way, way getting ahead of ourselves" to say a special prosecutor was necessary.

-"If we get down that road, that's a decision that Attorney General Sessions can make at the time," he added.
+"If we get down that road, that's a decision that Attorney General Sessions can make at the time," Cotton added.

-While he was running for election against former Sen. Mark Pryor in 2014, Cotton himself called for a special prosecutor to investigate the IRS.
+Cotton previously called for a special prosecutor to investigate the IRS while running for election against former Sen. Mark Pryor in 2014.

+Democrats, meanwhile, have called for Sessions to recuse himself from inquiries involving Russia because he was one of the president's most visible political supporters and campaigners — and is now a political appointee.

-On Friday, GOP Congressman Darrell Issa said on HBO that he was open to a special prosecutor investigating Russian interference in the election.
+Cotton's view, which echoes the White House's assessment, puts him at odds with prominent Republican Rep. Darrell Issa, who said Friday that he was open to a special prosecutor investigating Russian interference in the election.

+You're right that you cannot have somebody, a friend of mine, Jeff Sessions who was on the campaign and who is an appointee," Issa, a Trump supporter, told HBO's Bill Maher.
+"You're going to need to use the special prosecutor's statute and office."

+On Feb.
+17th, before Congress left for a brief recess, FBI Director James Comey met with senators for a closed-door meeting.
+Cotton acknowledged on "Meet the Press" that this meeting was about issues related to Russia.

 Responding to a report in the Washington Post that the Trump administration reached out to intelligence officials and major lawmakers to help combat Russia stories, Cotton said that the White House never contacted him on this issue.